Great-NGO/SideHustle-NodeJS-Capstone2-Group33/README.md

 This is the github repository for the capstone2 project for Node js track Group 33.
-To run the code simply type node server.js or npm start or to run it without restarting it type npm start:dev
+To run the code simply type node server.js or npm start or to run it without restarting it type npm start:dev.
+Check the apiDocs.json file which contains all the endpoints that are present in the application.
+You can find the apiDocs.json file in the src/api folder

 PROJECT DETAILS:
 ApexHauz